bitemyapp/learnhaskell/README.md

 # How should I learn Haskell?

 The core recommendation is to read the lectures and complete all exercises/homework for the Spring 13 version of cis194 followed by the NICTA course.
 Both are linked below.
-Everything else should be considered optional and is mentioned so you know where to look for various topics.
+Everything else can be considered optional and is mentioned so you know where to look.

 ## Yorgey's cis194 course

-> *Do this first*, this is the primary way I recommend being introduced to
+> *Do this first*, this is the primary way we recommend being introduced to
 > Haskell.

 Available [online](http://www.seas.upenn.edu/~cis194/spring13/lectures.html).